EspressoSystems/cape/README.md

 Run a script that connects to the local network (on port 8545)

     hardhat run scripts/benchmark.js --network localhost

+## Deployment

+The CAPE contract can be deployed with

+    hardhat deploy

+The deployments are saved in `contracts/deployments`.
+If you deploy to localhost you have to remove `contracts/deployments/localhost` after you restart the geth node in order to re-deploy.

 ## Precompiled solidity binaries